REAPER v2.1

 - Minimal variant — command execution, file transfer, basic recon, ~8KB

-- 10 capabilities: command execution, file upload/download, screenshot, keylogger, process list, network recon, registry access, privilege check, self-destruct, update
+- 10 capabilities — command execution, file upload/download, screenshot, keylogger, process list, network recon, registry access, privilege check, self-destruct, update

 - Self-update — pull new capabilities from C2 without reinstall

-- GTFOBins — 20 SUID/sudo binary exploits (vim, find, python, nmap, awk, less, more, tar, zip, git, etc.)
+- GTFOBins (20) — SUID/sudo binary exploits: vim, find, python, nmap, awk, less, more, tar, zip, git, docker, and others

 - Linux checks (15) — writable /etc/passwd, SUID binaries, cron jobs, sudo misconfigs, capability abuse, kernel exploits, NFS no_root_squash, writable PATH, Docker socket, wildcard injection

-- LOLBAS (10) — Windows living-off-the-land binaries (certutil, mshta, regsvr32, rundll32, bitsadmin, etc.)
+- LOLBAS (10) — Windows binaries: certutil, mshta, regsvr32, rundll32, bitsadmin, and others

 - SSH movement — key-based and password auth, command execution, file transfer